-If you have limited resources and income, you may qualify for Extra Help to pay for your prescription drugs under Medicare Part D. Social Security's role in this program is to:
+If you have limited resources and income, you may qualify for Extra Help to pay for your prescription drugs under Medicare Part D. Our role in this program is to:

 - Help you understand how you may qualify.

 - Help you complete the Extra Help application.

 - Process your application.